 Melissa Chipman was born and raised in New England, but she’s a Southerner by choice who relocated to Louisville from New Orleans 10 months after Hurricane Katrina.
 In addition to working for Insider Louisville, she has reported for The Louisville Paper, WFPL and other local and national media.
 Melissa is also the creator of the My Loueyville blog and co-host of the Louisville, Not Kentucky podcast.
 You can tweet her at @loueyville.
 Email Melissa at firstname.lastname@example.org

-Terry Boyd, Insider Louisville founder, has been exiled from the confines of our offices to serve as our man-on-the-street, where he’s constantly working the phones, the boardrooms, and possibly even the barrooms of our fair city in search of scoops.
+Terry Boyd, Insider Louisville founder, now serves as our correspondent-on-the-street, where he’s constantly working the phones, the boardrooms, and possibly even the barrooms of our fair city in search of scoops.
 Boyd has seven years experience as a business/finance journalist and eight years as a military reporter with European Stars and Stripes.
 Boyd dealt with influential executives and financiers as a banking and finance reporter at Business First, where he worked as a senior business reporter until July 2010.
 A number of journalism organizations have recognized Boyd’s work, including the Military Reporters and Editors Association, which awarded him its 2005 first place photography award for publications with 100,000 circulation or less.
 Email Terry at email@example.com

 Cheryl Boyd previously worked in the hospitality sales industry, beginning in the mid-90s at The Brown Hotel.
 She was Director of Sales for Essential Details, a special event planning and destination management company, and most recently as a Sales Manager at 21c Museum Hotel.
 After living overseas with Terry and their family, Cheryl returned with a global perspective and love of a new, progressive Louisville.
 It made sense to join efforts with her journalist husband and be part of the new digital media age and Louisville’s coming of age.
 Email Cheryl at firstname.lastname@example.org